 The AAGC promotes continued affinity for Goucher College, fosters alumnae/i engagement, and gives alumnae/i a strong voice in college affairs through the Board of Directors and Alumnae/i Trustees.
-Here is the 2014–15 slate of incoming board officers and members (terms begin July 1, 2014):
+Below is the 2015–16 slate of incoming board officers and members approved April 25, 2015 (terms begin July 1):

 BOARD OF DIRECTORS

 Jocelyn Reader ’02: A Biological Sciences major at Goucher, Reader was awarded the Ann M. Lacy Award in Genetics and is a member of Phi Beta Kappa.
 She received her doctorate in human genetics in 2009 from the University of Maryland School of Medicine.
 She was recently promoted to research associate in the Division of Gynecologic Oncology in the Department of Obstetrics, Gynecologic and Reproductive Medicine at the University of Maryland School of Medicine.
 Reader is also on the executive board for the Baltimore chapter of the Association for Women in Science (AWIS).